NathanHarrington/NathanHarrington.github.io/content/posts/learning_notes.md

 Tags: business model canvas

+One pager:

+The search for software value propositions customers can't resist, embedded in profitable and scalable business models.

+How are we going to do that?
+The business model canvas.

+What will be the result?
+A new idea shaped by the business model canvas that is profitable and will compliment the processes currently in place to run the business.
+Target date is 20171231.
+Profitability in this context includes letters of intent or (preferrably) actual transactions.

+What are you tactics used to achieve this:
+Perform the research, incorporation, execution cycle for each stage.

+First stage: program overview (everything on this one page)

+Second stage: What was done, what we know now.
+    This includes the top level business model canvas

+Stage 3: Meta-BMC - what makes a good business model canvas?

+Stage 4: Value propositions

+Stage 5: Customer segments

+Stage 6: Customer discovery and product market fit

+Stage 7: Test assumptions, Gather data, gain insights, repeat

 2017-09-15 07:34 first half of what we know now card stack from education through strategy took 25 minutes for initial pass memorization second half in 13 minutes